mpuerta004/RecommenderSystem/README.md

 6. **Assign devices to users in newly created campaign:** This endpoint is enabled to allow Queen Bees to assign devices to each of the members of a hive taking part in a campaign.
 This endpoint is defined at [http://localhost:8001](http://localhost:8001) through POST command [/hives/{hive_id}/campaigns/{campaign_id}/devices](http://localhost:8001/docs#/Sync/post_members_devices_hives__hive_id__campaigns__campaign_id__devices_post).
 Click on POST endpoint and then in the "Try it out" button, complete the Request body (pìcture example) and click execute
 ![](./Picture_readme/Sync/campaignMember.png)

+7. **Request the MVE to provide recommendations:** This endpoint is enabled to request recommendation of possible cells to which users (Worker Bees) should move in order to pollinize, i.e. grab measurements, in such point.
+This endpoint returns a configurable number of recommendations, currently the best nearby 3 cell locations for a given user, based on her current location.
+This endpoint is defined at http://localhost:8001](http://localhost:8001) in section Members through POST command [/members/{member_id}/recommendations/](http://localhost:8001/docs#/Campaigns/create_campaign_hives__hive_id__campaigns__post)

+8. **Inform MVE about the change of state of a recommendation:** This endpoint is enabled to indicate when a recommendation has been taken by a user (Worker Bee), i.e. the user is being directed to the cell centre.
+In this case the status of the recommendation would change from NOTIFIED  to ACCEPTED.
+Besides, when a user does take a measurement, then the status of the recommendation is changed to REALIZED.
+If a notification is never realized, after the slot sampling period is over, the status of the recommendation is changed by MVE to NON_REALIZED.
+This method is defined at http://localhost:8001](http://localhost:8001) in section Members at the PATCH endpoint [/members/{member_id}/recommendations/<recommendation-id>](http://localhost:8001/docs#/Campaigns/create_campaign_hives__hive_id__campaigns__post)

+9. **Inform MVE about a measurement taken by a member of a hive:** This endpoint is enabled to indicate that a recommendation has been realized delivering a new measurement.
+The endpoint invocation provides actually the measurement associated to a previous recommendation.
+This method is defined at http://localhost:8001](http://localhost:8001) in section Members at the POST endpoint [/members/{member_id}/measurements/](http://localhost:8001/docs#/Campaigns/create_campaign_hives__hive_id__campaigns__post)